openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 | limitMinimum | Rollershutter | Minimum limit position of the window or device. |
 | limitMaximum | Rollershutter | Maximum limit position of the window or device. |

-The `position` Channel will as a general rule indicate the actual position of the window (resp. roller shutter) in percent (0% ..
-100%).
+The `position` Channel indicates the open/close state of the window (resp. roller shutter) in percent (0% ..
+100%) as follows..

+- As a general rule the display is the actual physical position.
-When a window is in motion towards a new target position, the Channel will display the target position.
+- If it is moving towards a new target position, the display is the target position.
-And when the motion has completed, it will display the final actual position.
+- After the movement has completed, the display is the final physical position.
+- If a window is opened manually, the display is `UNDEF`.
-In case the Bridge cannot determine the position (e.g. a window is commanded to a target position when it has been opened manually) the it will display as `UNDEF`.
+- In case of errors (e.g. window jammed) the display is `UNDEF`.
+- If a Somfy actuator is commanded to its 'favorite' position via a Somfy remote control, under some circumstances the display is `UNDEF`.
+See also Rules below.

 ### Channels for "actuator" Things